gitlabhq/gitlabhq/doc/user/project/import/cvs.md

 The following list illustrates the main differences between CVS and Git:

-- **Git is distributed** while CVS is centralized using a client-server architecture.
+- **Git is distributed.** On the other hand, CVS is centralized using a client-server architecture.
 This translates to Git having a more flexible workflow since your working area is a copy of the entire repository.
 This decreases the overhead when switching branches or merging for example, since you don't have